 1 - 13 Credits Accumulated: below 1.50 CGPA

 14 - 27 Credits Accumulated: below 1.70 CGPA

 28 - 40 Credits Accumulated: below 1.80 CGPA

 41+ Credits Accumulated: below 2.00 CGPA

 Academic Suspension Definition: Suspension may be from the program or the institution and is usually for one semester.
-Suspension from the program means that a student may continue to take courses outside of the program as a non-matriculated student.
-The suspended student may reapply for admission to the program after one semester.
+With the permission of the VPAA, some students may be eligible to continue taking classes as a non-matriculated student.
 Prior to reapplying for admission, the suspended student must show evidence of having successfully completed, with a "C" or better, at least two 3-credit courses as a non-matriculated student.